Trina Vargo

 Non-profit

-Trina Vargo is the president of the US-Ireland Alliance, an organization she founded in 1998.
 From late 1987 until April 1998, she was employed by Senator Edward M. Kennedy and served as his foreign policy adviser during the critical years of the Northern Ireland peace process.
-Trina is the author of Shenanigans.
+Trina is the author of the book Shenanigans The US-Ireland Relationship in Uncertain Times.

-Vargo also served the adviser on Irish issues to the campaigns of every Democratic nominee for President from Michael Dukakis through Barack Obama.
-She advised several American Ambassadors to Ireland going back to mid-1990’s when Jean Kennedy Smith was nominated as President Clinton’s Ambassador.
+Trina served as the adviser on Irish issues to the campaigns of every Democratic nominee for President from Michael Dukakis through Barack Obama.
+She advised several American Ambassadors to Ireland going back to the mid-1990s when Jean Kennedy Smith was nominated as President Clinton’s Ambassador.
 Vargo also served as an adviser to Madeleine Albright when she was preparing for her Senate confirmation hearings to become the US Ambassador to the UN.
-She has provided testimony to the House Appropriations Committee and addressed the Joint Committee on Foreign Affairs in the Oireachtas (the Irish parliament).With the achievement of the Northern Ireland peace agreement, Vargo recognized how the relationship between the US and the island of Ireland would naturally change, something which she wrote about in the Washington Post on the launch of the US-Ireland Alliance.The Alliance has held golf tournaments in Ireland to introduce leading American executives to their Irish counterparts, which has resulted in business value for both countries.
-The Alliance also provides materials for high school teachers to teach about Ireland.
+Trina has provided testimony to the House Appropriations Committee and addressed the Joint Committee on Foreign Affairs in the Oireachtas (the Irish parliament).
+With the achievement of the Northern Ireland peace agreement, Trina recognized that the relationship between the US and the island of Ireland would naturally change, something she wrote about in the Washington Post upon the launch of the US-Ireland Alliance.

 Born and raised in central Pennsylvania, Vargo graduated from the University of Pittsburgh with degrees in Political Science and History.
 As the recipient of a Rotary International Fellowship, she attended McGill University in Montreal, where she obtained an M.A. degree in Political Science with a concentration in International Relations.